 - Be knowledgeable of the North Carolina 4-H Horse Program’s rules and regulations.

 - Complete and submit an application requesting consideration.

 - Provide a letter of reference from their county extension 4-H agent verifying their eligibility.

-- Successfully complete the training program, including an open book exam.
+- Successfully complete a training program, including an open book exam.

-- Be certified by the NC 4-H Horse Program in Equine Measurement.
+- Be certified by the NC State 4-H Horse Program in Equine measurement.

-- Interpret and clarify rules and advise on eligibility for a parrticular class or educational event.
+- Interpret and clarify rules and advise on eligibility for a particular class or educational event.
 Show/event management is responsible for enforcing these rules.

-- Report to management any misrepresentation or substitution of entry without waiting for a formal protest.
+- Report to management any misrepresentation or substitution of entry without waiting for a protest.

-- Officially measure any horses/ponies that are questioned relative to size and class eligibility.
+- Measure officially any horses that are questioned relative to size and class eligibility.

-- Report to show/event management any rule offense or violation.
+- Report to show/event management any rule offense or rule violations.
 Show/event management is responsible for enforcing rules.

-- Serve as mediator between show exhibitors and the judge(s).
-Exhibitors may not speak to a judge concerning a class without permission from the steward.
+- Serve as a mediator between the show exhibitors and the judge(s).
+Exhibitors may not speak to the judge concerning a class without permission from the steward.
 Judges are encouraged to help youth, but in no instance should judges be abused as a result of their placings.
 All exhibitors and parents should display good sportsmanship at all times.

-- Serve as a representative for the NC State 4-H Horse Program.
+- Serve as a representative of the State 4-H Horse Program.

-Are you interested in becoming an approved NC 4-H Horse Program Steward?
-If so, print off the following application, complete and mail the application, and have your county 4-H agent send a letter of reference to our office.
-Direct all forms and letters to:
+Are you interested in becoming an approved N.C.
+4-H Horse Program Steward?
+Direct all letters to: